just bought a copy (20% off in Winter Sale, hehe) of the early-access-version of "Dungeon Kingdom: Sign of the Moon" on Steam.

-- when playing this game, always give your characters at least 10 Points of Intelligence, so they can get caster levels.
+- when playing this game, always give your characters at least 10 Points of Intelligence, so they can at least cast something to get caster levels.
 Push all characters to level 3 in all possible classes, because a) this gives you constitution ab) you can distribute some attributes and c) until level 3 it is sufficient to hit the air to get warrior and ninja levels.

 - when trying to find the items in inventory, search for 4-Byte-Values.
 An empty Slot has the value 0, use it to narrow down your results.

 - freezing an item slot and then move away the item ingame makes a copy of that very item

 - to find the data-block with character values more easily, take a look at the characters levels.
 For example, if Ninja Level is 3 and Priest Level is 6, we look up the byte-representation of the float-numbers 3 (00 00 40 40) and 6 (00 00 c0 40).
 There is a gap of 16 Bytes between the Priest- and Ninja-Levels and each value is there twice so we can make a scan for 00 00 40 40 00 00 40 40 ?? ?? ?? ?? ?? ?? ?? ?? ?? ?? ?? ?? ?? ?? ?? ??
 00 00 c0 40 00 00 c0 40 which should give us only one result.